 City of Brampton Internal Audit Division

-is an independent, objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operations of the City of Brampton.
+is guided by a philosophy of adding value to improve the operations of the City of Brampton.
 It assists the City in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of the City’s governance, risk management and internal control.

 Council Code of Conduct